Easy Salted Caramel Milkshake Shots

 All of your desserts are *fabulous*, and how innovative to add a dash of sea salt to give this scrumptious dessert a sweet/salty taste.

-My question is, “How many of these did you eat yourself before posting”? haha
+My question is, “How many of these did you eat yourself before posting”? haha5 stars

 Reply